DPIIT asks telecom dept, BSNL to hold Rs 9,000 cr worth tender following allegations of anomalies

-The Department for Promotion of Industry and and Internal Trade (DPIIT) has asked the telecom department and state-owned BSNL to put on hold the tender for setting up 4G network, valued at Rs 9,000 crore, after allegations emerged that the tender favoured foreign companies.
+The Department for Promotion of Industry and and Internal Trade (DPIIT) has asked the telecom department and state-owned BSNL to put on hold the tender for setting up 4G network, valued at Rs 9,000 crore, after allegations emerged that the tender favoured foreign companies, according to a communication.
+The move comes following a complaint filed by TEPC, the government body for promotion of domestic telecom products, equipment and services.
 The tender was floated by BSNL in March under the new management for setting up 4G network.
 This was the first tender issued by the telecom PSU after the government announced Rs 68,751 crore relief package for BSNL and MTNL in October 2019.

 The tender floated by BSNL included the requirement of MTNL.
 "It was decided that MTNL will use the core network of BSNL for 4G services.
 MTNL had shared requirements of towers etc with BSNL for purchase.
 The total tender is valued at around Rs 9,000 crore," a BSNL official said on condition of anonymity.
 In September 2018, the government came out with rules that had provisions to take action against erring officials found responsible for including restrictive or discriminatory norms against domestic suppliers in bid documents.